HristoKolev/vite-workshop/README.md

 - Remove the existing eslint config

-- Add the eslint config files
+- Add the eslint config files from the `extra` directory

+- Remove the existing `lint` script

 - Add the npm script